 Paralegal students are expected to turn in assignments on the requested due date.
 Each instructor will provide a syllabus for each class detailing the terms assignments and due dates.
-No late work will be excepted without prior permission of the instructor.
-All students should submit work via Canvas and Fremont email.
-Assignments will not be excepted if sent through personal email by the student.
+No late work will be excepted without prior permission of the instructor and approval of the Program Director.
+Students should petition the instructor copying the Program Director on the request for additional time.
+Any requests for additional time must be accompanied by documentation of exceptional life circumstances.
+Students must submit requests for additional time within 72 hours of life events.
+All students should submit work via Canvas or Fremont email based on instructor preference.
+Assignments will not be accepted if sent through personal email by the student.